-Delicious Cranberry Loaf with a low-calorie sugar-free frosting.
-The recipe is vegan, gluten-free, oil-free, and easy to make.
+Delicious vegan cranberry bread with a low-calorie sugar-free frosting.
+The recipe is eggless, dairy-free, gluten-free, oil-free, and easy to make.
 This blog post is kindly sponsored by iHerb, all thoughts and opinions are my own.

 I love the holiday season.
 Almost everyone is in a festive mood and excited about Christmas.
-And there is probably nothing more festive than a delicious, moist, and soft Cranberry Loaf Cake.
-This Cranberry Cake is not only vegan, but it’s also gluten-free, oil-free, and healthy.
+And there is probably nothing more festive than a delicious, moist, and soft cranberry loaf.
+This cranberry bread is not only vegan, but it’s also gluten-free, oil-free, and healthy.
 It has a sugar-free frosting which is still sweet and so much healthier than refined sugar!
-So let’s have a look into this glorious dessert!
+So let’s have a look at this glorious dessert!

 I ordered most of the ingredients from iHerb and you can see them in the below photo.
 Check out many of the iHerb products featured in this post here (you will get a 5% discount when you purchase via my link).